nerdsplayingpnp-tud/magicaltavern-api/docs/api_v2.md

 ## Authenticating

 Some API routes and request methods are protected.
 This means, that to use them, you will have to provide an API key in your request.
+There currently is no way to generate a new key.
+You will have to use a database viewing tool to open `{$PROJECTDIR}/data/db/db.sqlite` and manually insert a new key in the `devices`-table.
+The following parameters need to be filled out:

+- id: The primary key.
+A unique integer.
+- key: The actual token.
+Must be unique, and should be URL-safe.
+UUIDs recommended.
+- name: An identifier for the token.
+Can be anything you'd like.

+As a database browsing tool, I recommend [DB Browser for SQLite (Linux, macOS, Windows)](https://sqlitebrowser.org/dl/)

 ### Properly authenticating